 Town and Country home prices are not only among the most expensive in Missouri, but Town and Country real estate also consistently ranks among the most expensive in America.

 Town and Country is a decidedly white-collar city, with fully 97.79% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Town and Country is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Town and Country who work in management occupations (26.93%), healthcare (20.80%), and sales jobs (9.30%).

 Also of interest is that Town and Country has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Town and Country telecommute to their jobs.
-Overall, about 13.33% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.33% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.